Department WebsiteDepartment EmailAdvising

 Students in the Geology Major and Honours programs should seek the advice of the Department as to their elective and supporting courses.
 Year 4 students are encouraged to participate in the research projects being carried out in the Department.
 Under special circumstances, some prerequisites for 3000 and 4000-level courses may be waived with the permission of the Department.

-The Bachelor of Science (B.Sc.) is a well-established, foundational degree and requires the requirements listed below alongside general graduation requirements.
+The Bachelor of Science (B.Sc.) is a well-established, foundational degree.
+Its specific requirements are listed below alongside general graduation requirements.

 The requirements for the degree of Bachelor of Science with Major apply as listed in this Academic Calendar under the heading of Faculty of Science, Bachelor of Science – Major.
-The specific list of forty-eight (48) required credit hours in the Major subject used to satisfy 6(d) is provided below:
+The specific list of fifty-four (54) required credit hours (eighteen (18) courses) in the Major subject used to satisfy 6(d) is provided below:

 The suggested sequence of courses for years 1 and 2 is available online on the Faculty of Science website listings for Program Requirement Tables.
 Students should consult with a Science Advisor or the Department Chairperson for course selections and the suggested best sequence of courses for years 3 and 4.

 The Geoscience Profession Act was proclaimed in Nova Scotia in March 2003.
 This Act requires that one be a member in good standing of The Association of Professional Geoscientists of Nova Scotia (or another provincial counterpart) in order to work in geoscience-related fields in this province.
 For the 2014-2017 period, the requirements for professional registration are summarized by the Canadian Council of Professional Geoscientists (CCPG) at: geoscientistscanada.ca

 Geology Major students who wish to qualify for professional registration should complete the following program which combines all elements of the GEOL Major plus those which satisfy the Canadian Council of Professional Geoscientists (CCPG) knowledge requirements.